-New Zealand Clinical Research (NZCR) is proud to be at the forefront of medical innovation, consistently contributing to advancements that have the potential to improve health outcomes worldwide.
+At New Zealand Clinical Research (NZCR), we pride ourselves in partnering with pioneering sponsors to jointly be at the forefront of medical innovation, consistently contributing to new and progressive advancements that improve health outcomes worldwide.

-Our commitment to rigorous research and patient safety is reflected in the positive results emerging from several key studies.
+With global leaders in a range of medical specialisations, we are proud to share the positive results emerging from several key studies.
 Here’s a look at recent successes that underscore NZCR’s dedication to advancing global health.

 Leading the Way in Hepatitis B Treatment

-NZCR recently took a prominent position on the global stage at the 34th Annual Meeting of the Asian Pacific Association for the Study of the Liver (APASL) in Beijing.
-Professor Ed Gane, representing NZCR, delivered four significant presentations highlighting the future landscape of liver disease treatment.
+NZCR recently took centre stage at the 34th Annual Meeting of the Asian Pacific Association for the Study of the Liver (APASL) in Beijing.
+Professor Ed Gane delivered four significant presentations highlighting the developing and future landscape of liver disease treatment.

-A key focus was NZCR’s pivotal role in the early-phase development of novel chronic hepatitis B (CHB) therapies.
-Professor Gane emphasised our expertise in Phase 1 clinical trials, from the crucial pre-clinical stages through to first-in-human studies.
-Furthermore, he shared valuable insights into emerging combination treatment strategies, the importance of equitable access to trials across the Asia-Pacific region, and the ongoing pursuit of a functional cure for CHB.
+Of particular interest to attendees was the pivotal role NZCR played in the first-in-human phase of researching novel chronic hepatitis B (CHB) therapies.
+Professor Gane shared valuable insights into emerging combination treatment strategies, the importance of equitable access to trials across the Asia-Pacific region, and the lasting impact of finding a cure for CHB.

 This underscores NZCR’s leadership in global hepatology research and our commitment to the worldwide effort to eliminate viral hepatitis by 2030.
-The APASL conference also fostered stronger collaborations with international researchers and biotech partners, solidifying NZCR’s position within the global scientific community.
+The APASL conference also reconfirmed our strong collaboration with international researchers and biotech partners, solidifying NZCR’s position as a regional leader within the global scientific community.

 Pioneering Gene Editing for Hereditary Angioedema

-NZCR’s research support with cutting-edge work in the field of gene editing has garnered further international recognition with a recent publication in the prestigious New England Journal of Medicine focusing on hereditary angioedema research.
+NZCR’s research in the cutting-edge work of gene editing has garnered further international recognition with a recent publication in the prestigious New England Journal of Medicine focusing on hereditary angioedema research

-This publication highlights innovative gene editing techniques, including CRISPR, base editing, and epigenetic modification.
+The paper details the innovative gene editing techniques, including CRISPR, base editing, and epigenetic modification that NZCR has become a leading specialist in.
 Our dedication to this transformative area of research is evident in our participation in over 10 gene editing studies to date, with the UNIVERSE trial serving as a prime example.

 In this significant Phases 1 and 2 study, the 14 participants enrolled at NZCR formed a substantial portion of the global cohort, demonstrating our capacity to contribute meaningfully to groundbreaking international research.